gh-pages-project/gh-pages-project.github.io/pages/gh_pages_project.md

 ### 3.1 Enable custom workflows for a repo
 The following exercise will disable the default workflow and enable our custom workflow to build and deploy pages.
-- Exercise: Enable custom worfkows for the repo pages
+- Exercise: Enable custom workflows for the repo pages
   - click settings of the repo [your organization name].github.io
   - click *Pages* on the left side menu
   - under *Build and deployment*, select *Github Actions*  under *source*